We loved how this heats the water quickly and lets you grind beans effortlessly.

 It's a simple but highly functional machine suitable for making basic espresso.
 The automatic shutoff mechanism is a welcome addition.
+It's basic but well-built and offers good value for the money.

 The base can be difficult to clean.

 Nice-looking machine in black and silver.
-Super compact in size, but big on taste.
-Produces authentic-tasting espresso from the 15-bar pump-drive.
+Super compact in size but big on taste.
+Produces authentic-tasting espresso from the 15-bar pump drive.
 Comes with a hot-water swivel jet arm for producing frothy milk.

 Some users find this machine too noisy.